 ORCA: A Versatile Tool for Quantum Chemistry

-ORCA is a flexible, efficient, and user-friendly general-purpose tool for quantum chemistry, designed with a particular emphasis on the spectroscopic properties of open-shell molecules [1].
-ORCA includes a wide range of standard quantum chemical methods, such as semiempirical approaches, Density Functional Theory (DFT), and single- and multi-reference correlated ab initio methods.
+ORCA is a flexible, efficient, and user-friendly general-purpose tool for quantum chemistry, specifically designed with a focus on the spectroscopic properties of open-shell molecules [1].
+ORCA encompasses a broad range of standard quantum chemical methods, including semiempirical approaches, Density Functional Theory (DFT), and single- and multi-reference correlated ab initio methods.
 The software also supports the treatment of environmental and relativistic effects.

 1. Useful Resources